kuzzleio/kuzzle/doc/2/guides/develop-on-kuzzle/1-core-modules/index.md

 ### Backend Realtime Subscriptions

-Realtime subscriptions should be made using the [realtime controller](/sdk/js/7/controllers/realtime) just after the application startup.
+Realtime subscriptions should be made using the [Realtime Controller](/sdk/js/7/controllers/realtime) **just after the application startup**.

 ::: warning
-You should avoid making dynamic subscriptions at runtime because that can lead to unwanted behavior, since the subscriptions won't be replicated on other cluster nodes.
+You should **avoid making dynamic subscriptions at runtime because** that can lead to unwanted behavior, since the subscriptions won't be replicated on other cluster nodes.
 :::

 The `propagate` option defines if, for that subscription, notifications should be propagated to (and processed by) all cluster nodes, or if only the node having received the triggering event should handle it.

 #### propagate: false (default)

-With `propagate: false`, the callback function is executed only on the node on which a notification is generated (only one execution).
+With `propagate: false`, the callback function is **executed only one node**, the one on which the notification is generated (only one execution).

 ::: info
 This behavior is suitable for most usage like sending emails, write in the database, call an external API, etc.